🌐 Network Fix

 What is DNS in simple terms?

-It’s what turns website names into addresses your computer understands.
+It translates website names into addresses your computer understands.

-Will restarting my router fix this?
+Will restarting fix this?

 Final Thoughts

-Start with restarting your router and reconnecting.
+Start with simple steps like restarting your router before moving to advanced troubleshooting.